Tanuki/tanuki.py/tanuki.draft.md

 These functions can be invoked as normal, and used in the rest of your program.

-The behaviour of these functions can be aligned to your requirements using `align` functions, where you declare the intended behaviour using `assert` syntax:
+Instead of prompt engineering or fine-tuning models scratch, you can precisely define behaviour of these functions using `align` functions.
+This is how you declare the intended behaviour using `assert` syntax:

 ```python
 @tanuki.align